 Quebec Common Gaol (1812-1868)

-The current building was erected between 1808 and 1813, to serve as Quebec City’s first purpose-built public prison, or “common gaol” as it was then known.
+The current building was erected between 1808 and 1813, to serve as Quebec City’s public prison, or “common gaol” as it was then known.
 It housed its first prisoners in 1812.
 The building was designed by Quebec City architect François Baillairgé.
 For the outside of the building, Baillairgé followed the neoclassical style known as Palladianism, which was then much in vogue for official buildings.
 The Quebec common gaol was also one of the first two prisons in Canada to reflect the ideas of British prison reformer John Howard (the other was the Montreal gaol, opened in 1811-1812).
 Howard sought to reform what he saw as the archaic English prison system, where prisoners of all sorts were crowded together in common rooms.
 He also thought that imprisonment should replace most corporal and capital punishment, which were major parts of English criminal justice.
 Howard suggested that prisoners should be confined in individual cells at night, should be put to hard labour in collective areas during the day, and should also be offered education.
 Prisoners were also meant to be divided up according to the severity of their crime, to avoid hardened criminals influencing those in prison for minor offences.

 Some of Howard’s reforms were indeed put into effect in the Quebec common gaol.
 Many prisoners were put to hard labour, and the use of corporal punishment gradually declined.
 But at the same time, new ideas of proper public conduct meant that more and more people were swept up off city streets and incarcerated for offences such as vagrancy, public drunkenness and prostitution.
 The prison quickly became overcrowded, and any idea of classifying and separating prisoners according to their crime was largely abandoned.
 At best, men were separated from women, with women having their own prison building in the yard of the main gaol.
 As well, capital punishment continued, with public hangings taking place in front of the prison’s main door, some from an iron balcony specially built for the purpose.
 While the gaol was open, sixteen men were hanged in front of the gaol, all but one of them before 1840.